 All characters should have negative traits, but if your reader can’t empathise or resonate with your protagonist they’re not going to like them.
 Your character may have to slaughter many people to save the girl, but how does he feel about what he’s doing?
 Your character might be a teenage girl – we know teenagers often display attitude, but if she’s a bitch to everyone is the reader going to like her?
 If your reader doesn’t like your character they can’t develop empathy for them.
 Then your reader won’t care if they complete mission or get the girl, and may very well stop reading.

 I once heard a writer say they had gotten to a certain point in the story and couldn’t go any further.
 I asked why.
 They said, ‘Because I’m not exactly sure why the antagonist is hunting the protagonist.’
 Alarm bells rang, loudly.
 Your character’s motivations should be defined even before you start writing.
 Their motivation can be external or internal.
 Do they want to stop aliens blowing up cities?
 Or do they want to find peace over their father’s murder?
 Or both?
 If your character has no motivation what are they even doing in your story?

 Does your character have history?

-I have a strong connection to star jasmine because I grew up with a vine outside my back door.
+I have a strong connection to the plant star jasmine because I grew up with a vine outside my back door.
 The fragrance will always remind me of my childhood home.
 Everyone has a story like that don’t they?
 So should your character.
 You don’t have to write their biography, but developing some key points in their history will help you understand what your character likes, what they want, what they don’t want, and what may subconsciously motivate them.

 The Character Diamond